Savabeel: 2001—2026

 “What more can you say about a stallion who has achieved so much?” said Waikato Stud principal Mark Chittick following Savabeel’s induction into the NZ Racing Hall of Fame.
 “What he’s done as a racehorse, as a sire, is incredible and now what he’s doing as a broodmare sire, that legacy will continue on for a long, long time and we are incredibly proud of Sav.”

 His path to Waikato Stud had its own element of fortune.
-A late-afternoon phone call, a dinner party at a rival stud, some quick arithmetic on share prices – and within 24 hours, Mark Chittick had syndicated a $10 million stallion, a record for New Zealand at the time.
+A late-afternoon phone call, dinner while at another stud, some quick arithmetic on share prices – and within 48 hours, Mark Chittick had syndicated a $10 million stallion, a record for New Zealand at the time.
 The terms were equally groundbreaking: shareholders received a lifetime right to two services per year, a first for the industry.

 It was Queen Sabeel who delivered his first stakes winner and Scarlett Lady gave him his first Group 1 winner.
-Then, it was Sangster who won the VRC Derby, and in the space of 12 months his book grew from a career-low 85 mares to 190, and he never looked back.
+What followed was a dynasty.

-At 23 years of age, Savabeel was still setting records when Orchestral’s (Savabeel) sister became the most expensive filly ever sold at New Zealand Bloodstock’s Karaka Yearling Sale, securing $2.4 million at the 2025 edition of the sale, consigned by Haunui Farm for great friends of Waikato Stud in Colin and Helen Litt.
+At 23 years of age, Savabeel was still setting records.
+In January 2025, Orchestral’s (Savabeel) sister became the most expensive filly ever to be sold at New Zealand Bloodstock’s Karaka Yearling Sale when offered by Haunui Farm and selling for $2.4 million.

-In May 2025, eleven years after Zabeel and seventeen after the legendary Sir Tristram, he was inducted into the NZ Racing Hall of Fame, the third pillar of a bloodline that shaped a nation’s breeding industry.
+In May 2025, eleven years after his sire Zabeel and 17 years after his grandsire Sir Tristram, Savabeel was inducted into the NZ Racing Hall of Fame.

 That same month, his daughter, the Waikato Stud-bred Atishu (ex Posy) secured A$2.7 million at the Magic Millions National Broodmare Sale.

-As a broodmare sire, he has produced nine individual Group 1 winners and Savabeel leaves behind six sire sons at stud, all of whom have sired winners, including Waikato Stud’s Noverre who was purchased by Sir David Ellis and trained by Te Akau.
+As a broodmare sire, he has produced nine individual Group 1 winners and leaves behind six sire sons at stud with runners, all of whom have sired winners including Waikato Stud’s Noverre who was purchased by Sir David Ellis for $800,000 and trained by Te Akau.

 The tangerine team has been one of the biggest supporters and major beneficiaries of Savabeel’s success as a stallion, with Mark Walker training the sire’s three-year-old daughter Belle Cheval to win the Gr.1 Vinery Stud Stakes at Rosehill in March.